gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

   module[s]                     Specifies the name(s) of the module(s) to compile
 </pre>

-<p>Any time you want to look up GWT compiler options available for your version of GWT, you can simply invoke the Compiler class from command-line as shown above and it will list out the options available along with their descriptions.
-(Run the command from the directory containing <code>gwt-dev.jar</code> or add the path ahead of that file: <code>-cp <em>path</em>/gwt-dev.jar</code>.)</p>
+Any time you want to look up GWT compiler options available for your version of GWT, you can simply invoke the Compiler class from command-line as shown above and it will list out the options available along with their descriptions.
+(Run the command from the directory containing `gwt-dev.jar` or add the path ahead of that file: `-cp _path_/gwt-dev.jar`.)